Coronavirus has affected every corner of the globe and the people of all nations.

 Our President Terry Spall formalised our contribution by setting up this Task Force, shortly after he took up office in May 2020.
 The Task Force is run under the auspices of the Technical Strategy Board with representatives from the Trustee Board and Divisions and Groups, Council and International Strategy Board.

-Coronavirus disease, known as COVID-19, is an infectious disease.
+Coronavirus disease, known as COVID-19, is an infectious disease caused by the SARS-CoV-2 virus.

-It can infect the tissue in the respiratory tracts of humans; coughing, sneezing, and breathing difficulties can be the outcome.
-The symptoms can be mild like the common cold, or more serious, as sore throats, from swollen glands, high fevers, and temperatures, and furthermore, acute respiratory illnesses such as pneumonia.
+The virus can infect the tissue in the respiratory tracts of humans; coughing, sneezing, and breathing difficulties can be the outcome.
+The symptoms can be mild like the common cold, or more serious, as sore throats, swollen glands, high fevers, and temperatures, and acute respiratory illnesses such as pneumonia.

-The virus can reside on surfaces, be spread through physical contact, and travel through the air.
-That is why we must protect ourselves by washing our hands to remove vestiges of the infection, wearing face coverings, and keeping a safe distance from others.
+The virus can reside on surfaces, be spread through physical contact, and travel through the air in droplets and aerosols.
+That is why we must protect ourselves and others by washing our hands to remove vestiges of the infection, wearing face coverings, and keeping a safe distance from others.

 Until that time members of the IMechE will continue in their efforts to defeat the virus, making a major contribution to finding mechanical engineering approaches and solutions to the problem.